CURRENT BOARD OF DIRECTORS

 Adam and Partners Investment Advisors are the “gatekeeper” and primary advisor to the family, offering training for the younger members of the family (21+ years of age) on the various segments and participants of the wealth management business, and providing quality investments at institutional pricing with high quality service and paid for by the family and individual.

-Jeff Jordan – Falls Church, VA
+Jeffrey Jordan – Falls Church, VA

 Jeff is a seasoned nonprofit and for profit international development senior executive with demonstrated leadership skills and track record of achieving and surpassing programmatic goals and driving organizational change.